Now It's time to transition patients to The Libre 2 Plus Sensors

 • Proven to reduce time in hypoglycaemia2,4 and improve overall glucose control3,4

-How does the FreeStyle Libre Portfolio work to provide continuous glucose monitoring?
+How do Libre Products work to provide continuous glucose monitoring?

 1. Patients wear the sensor